Veterinary Assistant

 2. There are always plenty of high-strung, worried pet parents on any given day.
 Empathy and good people skills are a must.

-In addition to endurance, vet assistants need to be physically strong.
+Vet assistants need to be physically strong.
 Lifting dogs on and off exam tables is part of the job, but so is hauling heavy bags of food, bedding, kitty litter, and other supplies.
+Each veterinarian practice should have it’s own physical requirements.
+Make sure you know what is expected of you beforehand so you can commit to the level of strength needed.

 Computer skills are a definite plus.
 Vet assistants often perform a lot of clerical work and billing, so it helps to know your way around a Mac or PC.